10up/classifai/README.md

 IBM Watson's [Categories](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#categories), [Keywords](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#keywords), [Concepts](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#concepts) & [Entities](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#entities) can each be stored in existing WordPress taxonomies or a custom Watson taxonomy.

-### 3. Configure Post Types to classify and IBM Watson Features to enable under ClassifAI > Language Processing > IBM Watson
+### 3. Configure Post Types to classify and IBM Watson Features to enable under ClassifAI > Language Processing > Classification

 - Choose which public post types to classify when saved.
 - Choose whether to assign category, keyword, entity, and concept as well as the thresholds and taxonomies used for each.

 ### 4. Save a Post/Page/CPT or run WP CLI command to batch classify your content

-## Set Up Language Processing (via OpenAI ChatGPT)
+## Set Up Language Processing Features (via OpenAI ChatGPT)

 ### 1. Sign up for OpenAI